The 16 Best State Parks in Connecticut to Visit Asap

 Wow Factor: The park's centerpiece is its namesake waterfall, which is the tallest waterfall in Connecticut at 250 feet.

 There are so many things to do in Kent Falls State Park, but the most popular attraction here by far is the waterfall.
 It drops in several stages over a quarter mile, so it's not quite as striking as a single-cascade fall, but it's incredibly beautiful and a photographer's dream.
-It's also quite accessible: you can practically drive right up to it.
-The changing leaves here are magnificent and make this one of the best state parks in Connecticut in the fall.
+It's also quite accessible because you can practically drive right up to it!
+The changing leaves here are magnificent, making this one of the best state parks in Connecticut in the fall.

 Need To Know: Don't miss a trip to Charles Island if you can time your visit right.
-Note that the island is not accessible from May to August, when birds are nesting.
+Note that the island is not accessible from May to August, when birds are nesting, so plan your visit accordingly.

 Looking for things to do in Silver Sands State Park can be overwhelming simply because there's so much to choose from.
 The park was acquired by the state after Hurricane Diane destroyed the shoreline back in 1955.
 It's amazing that such beauty came from all that devastation, as this is now considered one of the most beautiful parks in Connecticut.
 I love the array of scenery here.
 Not only will you find sandy beaches perfect for waterfront strolls, but there are also boardwalk trails through the marsh.

 Are you a fan of camping?
-Whether you love the rustic thrill of pitching a tent and roughing it or prefer to rent a cabin and enjoy a bit of glamping, there are tons of opportunities for camping in Connecticut's state parks.
+Whether you love the rustic thrill of pitching a tent and roughing it or prefer to rent a cabin and enjoy a bit of glamping, there are tons of opportunities for camping, and these are the best Connecticut state parks for camping:

-Need To Know: The park has 76 campsites, both in wooded and open areas, plus cabins available for rent.
+Need To Know: The park has 76 campsites, both in wooded and open areas, plus six rustic cabins available for rent.

-Wow Factor: The lake here is magnificent, and it's especially beautiful with its scenic surroundings.
+Wow Factor: The lake here is magnificent, especially with its scenic surroundings.

-There are definitely enough things to do at Lake Waramaug State Park that you won't want to leave, which makes it quite fortunate that it's one of the best spots for camping in Connecticut.
+There are definitely enough things to do at Lake Waramaug State Park, a 95-acre state park featuring a lake, beach, picnic areas, and a campground.
+You'll enjoy spending time here so much that you won't want to leave, which is quite fortunate, as it's one of the best spots for camping in Connecticut.
 If you aren't up for roughing it, the rustic cabins here offer a great glamping alternative.
+Book your campsite at Lake Waramaug State Park on the CT State Parks website.

-Need To Know: The park has its own exit off I-95, making it quite easy to get to.
+Need To Know: The park has its own exit off I-95, making it easy to reach.

 Wow Factor: The park's 708 acres have a tidal river, salt marsh, sandy beaches, and a lovely rocky shoreline.

-There are so many things to do in Rocky Neck State Park that the amazing campground is a wonderful addition.
+There are so many things to do in Rocky Neck State Park, and the gorgeous campground is a wonderful addition.
 This huge park sits right on the Long Island Sound and is a great state park to visit at any time of year.
 The historic Rocky Neck Pavilion is a 356-foot structure that was built in 1934.
 There are tons of marsh and forest trails that are perfect for exploration.
-The campground has 160 sites (both open and wooded), as well as cabins available for rent.
+The campground has 155 campsites (both open and wooded), and three cabins available for rent.
+Find out why this is the best Connecticut state park for camping, and you'll see why when you book your Rocky Neck State Park campsite on the CT State Parks website.

 Need To Know: This park holds so much history, including the lost village of Hopeville and the Avery House.

-Wow Factor: This place is a hiker's paradise, with miles of trails to explore that make it one of the best parks in New England.
+Wow Factor: This place is a hiker's paradise, with miles of trails to explore, making it one of the best parks in New England.

 There are more than 150 state parks and state forests in Connecticut, but with so many things to do in Hopeville Pond State Park, it's easily one of our favorites.
 The park includes Hopeville Pond, making it a great spot for fishing or swimming.
 There are miles of trails here, including some that lead into the neighboring Pachaug State Forest.
-There are 80 wooded sites available here, and nightly rentals at a cabin, too.
+There are 80 wooded sites available here, and nightly rentals in a rustic cabin are available, too, if you prefer.
+Visit the CT State Parks website to book your cabin or campsite at Hopeville Pond State Park.

 8. Kettletown State Park